sburns1369/Delion_MN_Script/README.md

 1 IPv4 or 2 Masternodes (1 IPv4 and 1 IPv6) selectable script.

 Basic instructions in Scripts, once ran.
-Forward Questions to Discord Channel in Script Help Documentation and How To's coming shortly.
+Forward Questions to Discord Channel in Script.
+Help Documentation and How To's coming shortly.

 To Run Script, copy and paste into your VPS (right click) :